britter/website/src/content/blog/2025-02-10-gradle-dependency-verification.md

 - **Manually adding missing keys:** Looking up keys on a key server touches on the same point as the first one in this list.
   PGP signing is only good as long as you have a way of establishing trust to the keys that were used to sign artifacts.
 - **Trusting all source and javadoc artifacts:** Since these artifacts are not executable, there's little risk.
-  The only attack vector I can think of if a clever social engineering attack where somebody injects a JavaDoc JAR, that has a link in some class documentation that when clicked will compromise your computer.
+  The only attack vector I can think of is a clever social engineering attack where somebody injects a JavaDoc JAR, that has a link in some class documentation that when clicked will compromise your computer.
 - **Trusting keys for future releases:** This is probably the most severe decision we made.
   Tursting a key to be safe for any release of a component, puts you add risk of a supply chain attack if that key gets compromised.
   If you cannot accept this risk, you need to reverify that the key has not been compromised for each release.